 Col (R) Muhammad Hanif

-The author is an ex-army officer and former Research Fellow of Islamabad Policy Research Institute (IPRI), Islamabad.
+The author is an ex Army officer and a former Research Fellow, Islamabad Policy Research Institute (IPRI), Islamabad.